|MP 2.01.82||Bioimpendance Devices for Detection and Management of Lymphedema|

 Medicare National Coverage

-There is no national coverage determination on bioimpedance devices.
+There is no national coverage determination (NCD) on bioimpedance devices.
+In the absence of an NCD, coverage decisions are left to the discretion of local Medicare carriers.

 |ICD-9 Diagnosis||Investigational for all diagnoses|